-- Specifying the hardware address of the remote Combinet bridge The Station parameter must specify the MAC (Media Access Control) address of the remote Combinet bridging device. - · Enabling bridging
+- Specifying the hardware address of the remote Combinet bridge The Station parameter must specify the MAC (Media Access Control) address of the remote Combinet bridging device. - Enabling bridging

 A Combinet connection is always a bridging connection, so the Bridge parameter in the Connection profile must be set to Yes.
 If the Bridge parameter is N/A, bridging has not been enabled in the Ethernet profile.
-See Chapter 7, "Configuring Packet Bridging."
+See Chapter 6, "Configuring Packet Bridging."

 - Requiring a password from the remote bridge You can specify that an individual Combinet connection does not require a password exchange, even if the Answer profile specifies that Combinet passwords are required. - Specifying passwords to exchange with the remote bridge The Send PW is the password sent to the remote device.
 It must match the password expected from the MAX.
-The Recv PW is the password sent to the MAX from the remote device. - Configuring line-integrity monitoring Interval specifies the number of seconds between transmissions of Combinet line-integrity packets.
+The Recv PW is the password sent to the MAX from the remote device. - Configuring line-integrity monitoring

+Interval specifies the number of seconds between transmissions of Combinet line-integrity packets.
 You can specify a number between 5 and 50.
-If the MAX does not receive a Combinet line-integrity packet within the specified interval, it disconnects the call. - Base channel count The Base Ch Count parameter specifies the base number of channels to use when setting up the call.
-It can be set to 1 (64 kbps) or 2 (128 kbps). - Compression This parameter enables or disables STACKER LZS compression/decompression.
-Both sides of the link must enable compression or it is not used.
+If the MAX does not receive a Combinet line-integrity packet within the specified interval, it disconnects the call.

+Base channel count

+The Base Ch Count parameter specifies the base number of channels to use when setting up the call.
+It can be set to 1 (64 kbps) or 2 (128 kbps).